Location Services in macOS are used by a whole host of apps and websites to provide several different services.

 How to turn on Location Services on Mac

-7. You will see apps that want access to Location Services listed in the main window.
-Those that have access have a checkmark next to their name.
+- You will see apps that want access to Location Services listed in the main window.
+Those that have access have a blue toggle next to them.

 If your main concern about allowing apps and services to access your location data is privacy, and particularly if you are worried about being tracked, there’s a great deal more you can do to protect yourself.
 The first step is to manage the permissions you give to programs on your Mac.
 I’ve been using CleanMyMac X to check and control which apps can access the microphone, camera, and specific folders on my Mac.
 CleanMyMac X shows all permissions your apps have and lets you remove them quickly.